 - Try using another browser to see if it’s something that’s helped by a different browser.
-If that new browser works, consider using that one from now on, or until issues with your current browser get resolved.
+If that new browser works, consider using that one for viewing the trading room from now on, or until issues with your current browser get resolved.

 - If your internet connection is being actively used by others in your household, it’s possible that their use is impacting yours, causing lags or dropouts.
 Bandwidth can be particularly impacted when multiple users are streaming video, and especially 4K video.
 Check to make sure that nothing is impeding your bandwidth, as a pause in the room’s video broadcast may not be as noticeable as a pause in the audio – and both may be pausing.

 - If you repeatedly lose your connection, it may be that changing your DNS Servers may help.
 This is something that’s helped some Spectrum broadband users.
 DNS, or the Domain Name Server, is a tool that translates internet names like google.com to numeric internet addresses (google.com’s internet address is 188.8.131.52).
 Google provides free public DNS servers that you can use, which have the addresses 184.108.40.206 and 220.127.116.11..
 For those using the newer IPV6 internet addressing, you can find the addresses in the following linked article.
 Note that making this change directs your computer to get its internet name translations from google’s servers rather than your ISP, and it generally works well / without issues.
 Many users see a significant performance increase by doing this, as most pages load many many web addresses with different names beyond just the address of the page itself (think about all those ads, for example).
 If you find that you can’t reach a certain site after making the change to google, you can always set your DNS configuration back to “automatic”, which will likely set it back to what was in use before you made the change.